inventortechie/ExcelScripts/README.md

-# Automated .XLSM to .XLS Macro Solution
+# Automatically Convert Microsoft Excel .XLSM files to .XLS with Save-As

 If you are needing to bulk-convert new Excel .XLSM files to the older .XLS format, this Macro will handle it for you.
 It automates opening and Saving-As.
 This does not just "rename" the file, it will specifically handle the "Save-As" function for you automatically.